I ran today.

 But not the running and the lifting heavy things.
 Those two NOs persisted.
 For a long time.

-Those two NOs persisted despite the fact that my kinesiology education told me that not only were they not likely to do damage, but rather that jogging and lifting were good for my bones, my joints, my muscles, my heart, my lungs, my brain, my mood, my outlook, my health.
+Those NOs persisted despite the fact that my education in human movement told me that not only were they not likely to do damage, but rather that jogging and lifting were good for my bones, my joints, my muscles, my heart, my lungs, my brain, my mood, my outlook, my health.

 So what was my hang up?
 I don’t know why I’ve held onto these particular NOs for so long.
 I suspect it just became ingrained in me through the work comp process and I never rooted it out.